Updated on May 29, 2026 Responding to Climate Change

 Initiatives and Results

-Total GHG emissions (Scope 1, 2) of the Kuraray Group increased by 7.1% from 2,668 thousand tons-CO2e in 2023 to 2,857 thousand tons-CO2e in 2024. (decreased by 1.3% compared to the results in 2021).
+Total GHG emissions (Scope 1, 2) of the Kuraray Group in 2025 decreased by 6.2% from 2,857 thousand tons-CO2e in 2024 to 2,680 thousand tons-CO2e (a 7.5% decrease from 2021 levels).

 The Kuraray Group’s total GHG emissions increased in the period from 2014 to 2019 due to the incorporation of businesses through M&A, such as the acquisition of the vinyl acetate business and the activated carbon business (Calgon Carbon Corporation).
 In particular, the acquisition of Calgon Carbon Corporation in 2018 resulted in a significant rise in the Kuraray Group’s GHG emissions.
 The GHGs emitted by Calgon Carbon Corporation consist largely of the CO2 generated as a byproduct in the process of producing activated carbon products.
 Activated carbon is produced by burning a part of coal used in the process to form micropores on its surface.
 At this stage of the process, the carbon removed from the surface of the coal to form micropores is released into the atmosphere as CO2.
 In this way, activated carbon emits a large amount of CO2 during production.
 On the other hand, activated carbon is widely used around the world as an indispensable product for the adsorption and removal of hazardous chemical substances contained in factory waste gas and for the purification of industrial effluents and raw water for drinking.
 Activated carbon thus contributes greatly to improving the global environment and reducing environmental impact.
 The Kuraray Group will continue to consider establishing the technologies to implement Carbon dioxide Capture, Utilization and Storage (CCUS) system applicable to by-product CO2 in the production process.
 We will also continue to invest in energy-saving, fuel conversion, and the transition to renewable energy for electricity.
-Furthermore, we are exploring the procurement of emission-free clean energy sources such as green hydrogen and green ammonia around 2035.
-We aim to achieve a 63% reduction in GHG emissions compared to 2021 levels by 2035, and Carbon Net Zero by 2050.
+Furthermore, we are exploring the procurement of carbon-free clean energy sources such as green hydrogen and green ammonia around 2035.
+We aim to achieve a 63% reduction in GHG emissions compared to 2021 levels by 2035 and to achieve carbon net zero by 2050.

 < Regarding the Revision of GHG Emissions >